Chapter Eight; Firebird

 Swathed in a black cloak, I pretended to examine small gems in the basket, waiting.

-I didn't need Ahmet's nod; by height and the way he moved, I knew the it was a
+I didn't need Ahmet's nod; by height and the way he moved, I knew a Gennie beside me.

 Nothing to see.
 Two cloaked figures walking to the Pier, up the helicline, along, to a